-•set up your scripts and servers once, and run multiple times•deploy maintenance scripts across multiple servers fast•set up multiple server lists for different tasks•retrieve data from multiple servers in a single dataset•supports MySQL, Oracle, and PostgreSQL
+•set up your scripts and servers once, and run multiple times•deploy maintenance scripts across multiple servers fast•set up multiple server lists for different tasks•retrieve data from multiple servers in a single dataset•supports MySQL, Oracle, PostgreSQL, and FIrebird

 We have 3 different PostgreSQL servers (8.3, 9.3, and 9.6) we want to run scripts on.
 We first set up the connection details to the 3 servers.